 Blood samples to check for AML are most often taken from a vein in the arm.

 Bone marrow samples

 Bone marrow samples are taken through procedures called bone marrow aspiration and biopsy.
 These are 2 tests, but they are done together.
 In bone marrow aspiration, a thin needle and syringe is used to take out a small amount of liquid bone marrow.
-During a bone marrow biopsy, a small cylinder of bone and marrow (about ½ inch long) is removed with a slightly larger needle.
+During a bone marrow biopsy, a small cylinder of bone and marrow is removed with a slightly larger needle.

-These tests are used to tell whether leukemia is present and -- if you are having treatment-- they are used to see how well treatment is working.
+These tests are used to tell whether leukemia is present.
+If you are having treatment, they can also be used to see how well treatment is working.

-This fluid is obtained by a test called a spinal tap (lumbar puncture).
-It is done to look for leukemia cells in the fluid around the brain and spinal cord (cerebrospinal fluid or CSF).
+A test called a spinal tap (lumbar puncture) might be done to look for leukemia cells in the fluid around the brain and spinal cord (cerebrospinal fluid or CSF).
 The doctor first numbs a place in the lower part of the back over the spine.
 A small needle is placed between the bones of the spine in the lower back to draw out some of the fluid.
 The fluid is looked at for leukemia cells.

 This test is not usually done for people with AML.
-It may be done if the doctor suspects that the leukemia has spread to the CSF based on certain symptoms, and to treat it if it has already spread there.
+It may be done if the doctor suspects that the leukemia has spread to the CSF based on certain symptoms.
+It can also be used to put chemo into the CSF if the leukemia has already spread there.

 One or more of these lab tests may be done on the samples to tell if you have AML and to learn the exact type.

 Blood cell counts and exams